WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Of-bonds-and-love.md

 * Amplify: The feeling exists outside of love but in generally tamer versions (e.g: attraction, need for skinship).
 * Transmute: The feeling exists outside but is radically transformed (e.g: jealousy, possessiveness).

 There might be more, it's only what I could come up with.
-In addition, it also depends on psychotype, remember, everyone has its own ability to love, so the factor's influence has to be personal too.
+In addition, it also depends on psychotype since everyone has their own ability to love, so the factor's influence has to be personal too.

 As romantic love is the most influential of all, it'd be nice to know if it has any unique interactions with the love factor.
 Is it special because it has the strongest interactions?
 Or is it because it involves unique ingredients, like [limerence](https://en.wikipedia.org/wiki/Limerence)?

 What about the *relatives* of love, like admiration, obsession or passion.
-Are they the result of other factors that influence our feelings as well?
-Or are they influenced themselves by the love factor?
+Are they the result of other factors?
+Or are they influenced by the love factor?
 Sadly, for all those topics I don't have the answers, only more questions...
 For now, at least.

 <ins>**Transient trap:**</ins>

 I wanted to warn you of a trap I see some people fall in.
 You see, at the beginning of a relationship there's this moment where you have everything to discover from the other, where you see everything through a rosy lens, it can feel a bit exhilarating and overwhelming.

 Once it inevitably grinds to a halt, the relationship will suffer a return to reality if it doesn't have a strong foundation.
-This is perfectly normal, but it's a problem when people mistaken this early stage with romantic love... because it's not.
+This is perfectly normal, but it's a problem when people mistake this early stage with romantic love... because it's not.
 So where does this come from?

 A common bond trajectory, love or not, is one of maturity: It starts rapidly as you get to know each other, before settling in an equilibrium state, progressing more slowly.
-Of course, this state can be upset by events in either directions, like if your friend sleep with your fiancé or something.
+Of course, this state can be upset by events in either direction, like if your friend sleeps with your fiancé or something.

 ![gears]({{ site.baseurl }}{{ page.images[3].image_path }})
 <p class="legend">Illustration for an uneventful friendship bond.</p>

-When it comes to romance, it often translates in this magical period I talked before, which is often romanticized about.
+When it comes to romance, it often translates in this magical period I talked about before, which is often romanticized about.
 Although I'm pretty sure it's a case of [rosy retrospection](https://en.wikipedia.org/wiki/Rosy_retrospection).

 The thing is, I recall clearly how I felt back then.
 Sure, getting to learn about my significant other, discovering their quirks, their hobbies and all that, was totally dope.
 However, it was also nerve-wracking.
 You become self-conscious, you don't dare act normal in the hope to present the "best" version of yourself, since you're really anxious about losing the other's affection and interest.